 - File a complaint about the managed care organization (Arizona Complete Health-Complete Care Plan).
-Please call us at Member Services if you have any issues with your care. - Request information on the structure and operation of Arizona Complete Health-Complete Care Plan or our subcontractors - Request information on whether Arizona Complete Health-Complete Care Plan has physician incentive plans (PIP) that affect the use of our referral services - ➤ Know the types of compensation arrangements Arizona Complete Health-Complete Care Plan uses - Know whether stop-loss insurance is required - Receive a summary of member survey results - The members' right to be treated fairly regardless of race, ethnicity, national origin, religion, gender, age, age, behavioral health condition (intellectual) or physical disability, sexual preference, genetic information, or ability to pay. - A second opinion for a qualified health professional within the network, or have a second opinion arranged outside the network, only if there is not adequate in-network coverage at no cost to the enrollee - Receive information on available treatment options and alternatives, presented in a manner appropriate to your condition and ability to understand the information - ➤ Be provided with information about formulating advance directives with your health care providers. - Request and receive annually, at no cost, a copy of your medical records.
-We must reply to your request for medical records within thirty (30) days.
-This response will either be a copy of your records, or a reason for denying your request.
-If a request is denied, in whole or in part, we must give you a written denial within sixty (60) days that includes the reason for the denial, your rights to disagree, and your rights to include your amendment with any future disclosures of your health information as allowed by law.
-Your right to access medical records may also be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or
+Please call us at Member Services at 1-888-788-4408 (TTY/TDY: 711) if you have any issues with your care. - ➤ Request information on the structure and operation of Arizona Complete Health-Complete Care Plan or our subcontractors - ➤ Request information on whether Arizona Complete Health-Complete Care Plan has physician incentive plans (PIP) that affect the use of our referral services - Know the types of compensation arrangements Arizona Complete Health-Complete Care Plan uses - ➤ Know whether stop-loss insurance is required - Receive a summary of member survey results - The members' right to be treated fairly regardless of race, ethnicity, national origin, religion, gender, age, age, behavioral health condition (intellectual) or physical disability, sexual preference, genetic information, or ability to pay. - Health Care Privacy (Confidentiality) There are laws about who can see your personal health information with or without your permission.
+Substance abuse treatment and communicable disease information (for example, HIV/AIDS information) cannot be shared with others without your written permission.